The GSVD: Where are the ellipses?, Matrix Trigonometry, and more: Introduction

-This paper contains a number of insights and results about the GSVD: \begin{itemize} \item The GSVD generalizes planar trigonometry to matrix trigonometry. \item We present an ellipse picture of the GSVD, which requires four dimensions to get a good feel for the general case. \item We consider $[UC;VS]$ as natural coordinates for $r$ dimensional hyperplanes (the Grassmann manifold) in $\R^m$ given that $m=m_1+m_2$. \item We use the Grassmann manifold coordinates to clarifiy the link between the CS decomposition and the GSVD (other authors have observed vaguely that they are closely related). \item We view the $H$ matrix as the change of coordinates from canonical coordinates $[UC;VS]$ to the specifics of $[A;B]$. \item We prove a theorem relating gsvd$(A,B)$ and svd$(AB^\dagger)$.
-They are not generally identical. \item We revisit Tikhonov regularization in the geometric context. \item We interpret the GSVD as a multi-dimensional slope and connect applications. \end{itemize}
+\begin{itemize} \item We present an ellipse picture of the GSVD, which requires four dimensions to get a good feel for the general case (Section~\ref{sec:ellipse}). \item The GSVD generalizes planar trigonometry to matrix trigonometry (Section~\ref{sec:main}). \item We consider $[UC;VS]$ as natural coordinates for $r$ dimensional hyperplanes (the Grassmann manifold) in $\R^m$ given that $m=m_1+m_2$.
+We use the Grassmann manifold coordinates to clarify the link between the CS decomposition and the GSVD (other authors have observed vaguely that they are closely related).
+We view the $H$ matrix as the change of coordinates from canonical coordinates $[UC;VS]$ to the specifics of $[A;B]$ (Section~\ref{sec:cs}). \item We discuss the link between the GSVD and the principal angles between subspaces (Section~\ref{sec:pa}), and related ``energy portraits'' (Section~\ref{sec:energy}). \item We prove a theorem relating GSVD$(A,B)$ and SVD$(AB^\dagger)$.
+They are not generally identical (Section~\ref{sec:thm}). \item We revisit applications in the geometric context, and interpret the GSVD as a multi-dimensional slope and connect applications (Section~\ref{sec:applications}). \end{itemize}